ferdy/.emacs.d/README.md

 It requires an Emacs version built from development sources and some external tools to work as expected.
-I devised a [script](https://github.com/manuel-uberti/scripts/blob/master/env-setup) to prepare the proper environment for my needs, but your mileage may vary.
+I devised a [script](https://github.com/manuel-uberti/scripts/blob/master/env-setup) to prepare the proper environment, but your mileage may vary.

 This configuration is carefully set up to work with: